 - $5 Gift Cards – These are great for places like McDonalds, iTunes, or even Redbox!

-There are a million and 1 things you could put in a stocking to make it memorable, fun, and stay under $25.
-Bubba (my husband) loves Burt's Bees Chapstick.
-I tossed a few of those, a magazine, and some treats in his stocking last year and he was happy as pie.
-My stocking had some inexpensive lip gloss, some gloves, and my favorite candy.
-For my kids, I go to the dollar store and $7 per kid goes a LONG way.
-They all need socks badly so I'll toss in a pack for each this year, and voila – they love me and my awesome stocking skills.
+There are a million and one things you could put in a stocking to make it memorable, fun, and stay under $25.
+Bubba (my husband) loves Burt's Bees lip balm.
+I usually toss a few of those, a magazine, and some treats in his stocking, and he's happy as pie.
+My stocking usually has some inexpensive lip gloss, some gloves, and my favorite candy.

 Looking for more Christmas ideas?